david-gary/onlineStoreTemplate/SRS.md

 ## Constraints

 In this section, you should list any constraints that you have for the project.
 Each group member must supply at least two constraints.
 These can be constraints on the project itself, the software system, or the stakeholders.
 Constraints can be anything that limits the scope of the project.
 For example, that this project's template code is written using Flask and Python constitutes a constraint on the backend of the project.
 Constraints can also be things like the required timeline of the project.
 Be creative.

+Constraint 4: No automated payments accepted, Only Debit/Credit Cards.
+No Refunds

 ## Use Cases